CDCgov/ngsqi-astro/README.md

 ## Introduction

-**amr-metagenomics** is a bioinformatics pipeline that performs taxonomic profiling, screens metagenomes and isolate genomes for determinants of antimicrobial resistance, simulates reads, and generates a bacterial HAI in silico reference dataset.
+**ASTRO: AMR Metagenomics Detection, Simulation, Taxonomic Classification, and Read Optimization** is a bioinformatics pipeline that performs taxonomic profiling, screens metagenomes and isolate genomes for determinants of antimicrobial resistance, simulates reads, and generates a bacterial metagenomic in silico reference dataset.